The Mikva Model

 Mikva’s three main program areas, Youth Policy Making, Electoral Engagement and Community Problem Solving involve young people in civic engagement through hands-on, project-based learning that deeply transforms students’ civic attitudes, skills, and sense of agency.
-We’ve grown over the years to now impact 6000 youth, 124 teachers and 115 schools across Chicago and surrounding suburbs.
+We’ve grown over the years to now impact over 10,000 youth in Chicago and its suburbs, LA, Washington D.C.

 - Provide youth with authentic and transformative democratic experiences

 - Develop agency and future commitment to civic action